phorks/phork-blazor-reactivity/docs/reactivity/REACTIVITY-IN-ACTION.md

 }
 ```

 We want to create a business card generator component that accepts a `Person` parameter.
 It has two responsibilities, it should let the user edit the person information and it should generate the business card as the user edits the information.
-Fortunately for us, we already have a fancy PersonEditor component that accepts a Person parameter and does the job of letting the user edit the information.
+Fortunately for us, we already have a fancy `PersonEditor` component that accepts a Person parameter and does the job of letting the user edit the information.
 So we only have to focus on the business card generation.

 You can check out a sample implementation of our fancy person editor component [here](../../samples/ReactivityDemo/Components/PersonEditor.razor).
 Here is how our fancy person editor component looks:

 ![fancy-person-editor](./assets/fancy-person-editor.jpg)

 It simply lets the user change the name, add new skills, and has a checkbox for each added skill to enable or disable it.
 Our generated business card should show the name at the first line and show all the __enabled__ skills at the second line.
-For instance for the information present at the picture above, the business card should look like this:
+For instance for the information present in the above picture, the business card should look like this:

 ![generated-business-card](./assets/generated-business-card.jpg)